lemeow125/DRF_Template/README.md

 - Populate .env with values
 - Run `docker-compose -f docker-compose.dev.yml up`

 When using `docker-compose.dev.yml`, the entire project directory is mounted onto the container allowing for hot-reloading.
+This requires `DEBUG` to be set to `True`.

-Make sure DEBUG is set to True for this to work!
-Be sure to follow through the steps shown in the `stripe-listener` container for initial setup with Stripe!
+Also make sure to follow through the steps shown in the `stripe-listener` container for initial setup with Stripe.

 ### Deployment

-A sample `docker-compose.yml` is provided which I use in hosting the demo.
-DEBUG should be set to False when deploying as to not expose the URLs fro Celery Flower and the Django Silk Profiler.
-The local Inbucket container is not present so make sure to specify an external SMTP server to process emails properly.
+A sample `docker-compose.yml` is provided which I use in hosting the demo. `DEBUG` should be set to `False` when deploying as to not expose the URLs fro Celery Flower and the Django Silk Profiler.
+The local Inbucket container is not present with `DEBUG` turned off so make sure to specify an external SMTP server to process emails properly.

 ### URLs